wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   override the ordering inside a lower priority plugin, one would have to explicitly repeat all features or properties from all higher priority plugins.
 Since local overrides seemed more likely to occur in practice, the override structure was changed to match.

+- Specifying variant provider dependencies in `build-system.requires`, with the help of variant environment markers.
+  Since the packages are also needed during install time, they were moved to the dedicated `variant.providers` table.
+  Furthermore, integration in the original form was quite hard, as the build frontend needed to filter the dependencies before calling the installer.

 ## Open Issues